h3xtwin/OSTEP-NOTES/Virtualization/TheAbstraction-TheProcess/intro.md

 # What is a process?
 __A running program.__

-The program by itself is a lifeless thing; it just sits there on the disk like a dumbass on the disk with a bunch of instructions (and maybe some static data) waiting to spring into action.
+The program by itself is a lifeless thing; it just sits there on the disk like a dumb ass on the disk with a bunch of instructions (and maybe some static data) waiting to spring into action.
 It is the __OS__ that takes those bytes and puts them into action.

 ## but: